Ben435/learning-hotwire/README.md

 * The backend BFF is required for SSR for a SPA _anyway_, so its approximately as complex
 * Its _way_ easier to manage than a SPA

+May add to an SSG or similar, as I think it'll be very valuable there.

+Use the SSG as a content-manager, and then this to provide the smart stuff and widgets it may need.

 ## Stuff to try: